On these pages you will find details of plenty of used DAF Trucks for sale both from truck operators and truck traders.

 DAF trucks are very popular as rigids in the UK and are converted into the most specialist of workhorses, in addition to the run of the mill box trucks.

-Simply type ‘DAF crane’ into the keyword search and you will see every DAF truck listed as having a crane fitted.
+FOr example, simply type ‘DAF crane’ into the keyword search and you will see every DAF truck listed as having a crane fitted.

 Used DAF Trucks

-UK market leader, DAF trucks are always the most popular on Truckpages, thanks to their reliability.
 The workhorses of the British economy, DAF Trucks originally acquired what was left of the UK’s truck and van manufacturing industry back in the 1990’s.

 Sadly, shortly after the acquisition of Leyland trucks and LDV vans in the early 1990s, DAF found themselves on hard times.
 This time it was the turn of the hugely profitable American truck business, PACCAR, to help out.